-The difference of \$125 should be included on Terry's tax return (supplementary section) at item 24 Other income.
+Terry includes the \$125 on his tax return (supplementary section) at item 24 Other income.

 Convertible notes issued by a company before 10 May 1989

 Some company bonds give you the choice, at some point during the duration of the loan, of receiving a share or shares in the borrowing company or another company instead of being paid back the money lent to the company.
 These bonds are referred to here as 'convertible notes'.